SomeAussieGaymer/UMod-SDK/README.md

 ## Contributing

-Contributions are not actively sought at this time, but bug reports and suggestions are welcome!
+At the moment, there are one or two updates I would still like to complete for this project, and then I will be out of ideas.
+Bug reports and suggestions are very welcome!
 Please open an issue on the GitHub repository or contact `@SomeAussieGamer` on Discord.

 ## License